jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 the compiled result

             header              \ compiled by :
-    exec@   PUSH IP             \ save IP compiled by :
-            CALL rEXIT          \ move next PC from return stack into IP, compiled by : addr1               \ of word1
+    exec@   CALL rDOCOL         \ boot code compiled by the word : addr1               \ of word1
             addr2               \ of word2
             ...